 What is Trial Balance?

-Trial balance is a list of your account book balances mentioned in two columns- debits and credits; the totals of which should tally.
+A trial balance is a list of your account book balances mentioned in two columns- as debits and credits; the totals of which should tally.

 How to prepare Trial Balance?

-After each month is over, the accounts book known as the General Ledger or Main Ledger is to be got balanced accurately.
+After each month is over, the accounts book known as the General Ledger or Main Ledger is to be got balanced accurately for each account.
+So, each account will be showing a debit balance or a credit balance at the end of each month.

 Thereafter, take a paper and make columns as below: